 - Placements that meet the definition of a vocational placement under the Fair Work Act 2009 (the Act) are lawfully unpaid.

 - The placements can give students the chance to get the skills they need to transition successfully from study to work.
-At the same time, industry gets the opportunity to enrich student learning experiences and increase the number of work-ready graduates.
+At the same time, the industry gets the opportunity to enrich student learning experiences and increase the number of work-ready graduates.

 - Student placements give learners the opportunity to apply the theory and skills they gained while studying in a professional workplace.